 3.2 Sentence particles

 We can expand the model again to explore more complicated interactions between grammar and turn taking, for example the role of utterance final particles.
 Tanaka (2000; 2005) notes that the grammar of Japanese limits the projectability of turns.
 The predicate comes at the end of the sentence, and the sentence can be widely transformed by elements that come after the predicate.
 This appears to work against rapid turn taking.
-However, final particles can potentially act as a ‘buffer’ which push crucial information away from the crunch zone and allow more time for the next speaker to plan their turn (this insight from Kobin Kendrick, 2010, see figure 3).
+However, final particles can potentially act as a ‘buffer’ which push crucial information away from the crunch zone and allow more time for the next speaker to plan their turn (this insight from Kobin Kendrick, 2012, see figure 3).
+While sentence final particles are usually quite short, we assume that any extra time is beneficial and may lead to selection in the long term.

 In the example of Japanese conversation in figure 4, we see that the sentence final particle is appearing constantly in overlap.
 This suggests that they can be treated as non-crucial elements of the turn (the overlap in the example can be partly attributed to the general projectability of the sentence in which the two speakers are agreeing with each other, but in general particles are not overlapped).
 A theory based on ease of production or perception which does not consider relationships between turns would have a hard time explaining why speakers bother to include these.